 But before that below is the example of my demo track that have unwanted noise, you will hear it on clean overdrive part:

-Okay!
-Here what you can do to ‘reduce’ the unwanted noise when you record or jam on your PC.
+There is a big different of change that you can hear.
+Okay! here is what you can do to ‘reduce’ the unwanted noise when you record DI guitar on your PC.

 First thing you need to do is finding the unwanted noise and the first suspected gear is your instrument, in this case your guitar/bass.